 Test everything out

 Race day isn’t the time for surprises.
 If you’re planning on investing in new gear for your race, be sure to buy everything in time to test them during a few of your longer training runs, and build time into your training schedule for testing out different gear if your first choice doesn't work.
-Many issues like hot spots, blisters, or chafing may not arise during shorter runs, but can become a real problem when you have to deal with them while struggling through the later miles.
+Many issues like hot spots, blisters, or chafing may not arise during shorter runs but can become a real problem when you have to deal with them while struggling through the later kilometers.

 Here at ASICS we are dedicated to helping you perform your best on race day.
 In addition to these tips come shop our full collection in running clothing today!